amirmasoudabdol/Bilbo/docs/meta-analyses.md

 # Meta Analysis

-[Meta analysis](https://en.wikipedia.org/wiki/Meta-analysis) methods are being used by Journal for two main purposes:
+[Meta analysis](https://en.wikipedia.org/wiki/Meta-analysis) methods are being used by the Journal for two main purposes:

 1. **Meta-Analytic Outputs**.
-Journal may use the specified meta-analysis methods to combine  result of multiple studies, ie., [**publications list**](/journal-configuration.md), at the end of each  simulation cycle, ie., when it has collected `max_pubs` publications.
+The Journal may use the specified meta-analysis methods to combine  result of multiple studies, ie., [**publications list**](/journal-configuration.md), at the end of each  simulation cycle, ie., when it has collected `max_pubs` publications.
 2. **Adaptive Selection Strategies**.
-Journal may use the meta-analytic outcomes to adjust its [Selection Strategy](/selection-strategies.md) and its acceptance rate. [under development]
+The Journal may use the meta-analytic outcomes to adjust its [Selection Strategy](/selection-strategies.md) and its acceptance rate. [under development]

 ## Meta-Analytic Outputs